George L. Brown: Career

 For fourteen years, he worked as a writer and editor for The Denver Post and hosted his own Denver radio talk show.
 He was the first African American editor to work for a major daily newspaper in the Rocky Mountain region.
 Brown served as the assistant executive director for Denver's Public Housing Program for four years and taught at the University of Colorado and the University of Denver.

 In 1956, Brown made history when he was elected to the Colorado State Senate.
 He served as a state senator for eighteen years, and was re-elected to five consecutive four-year terms.
 Then, in 1974, in the middle of his fifth Senate term, he was elected Lieutenant Governor of Colorado, a position he held for four years.
 Brown and California's Mervyn Dymally became the first two Black lieutenant-governors since Reconstruction and outside any southern state.
 In addition, Brown won the statewide primary election to get a seat on the gubernatorial democratic ticket; whereas Dymally was elected independently separately.

 Brown's tenure was marred by controversy: in 1975 he claimed that in 1943, during his military training, he was in an airplane crash and the Alabama farmer whose field he crashed into chained him up and branded him with a "K" for the Ku Klux Klan.
 The brand later turned out to be from his college fraternity, Kappa Alpha Psi.
 Later, he said that the incident had happened to another cadet and he apologized for misleading people.
 Later in 1975, he was the subject of a grand jury investigation into travel expenses of around $3,600 he had billed the state.
 He said it was a clerical error and no charges were filed.
 In 1978, when Governor Richard Lamm was in Florida on holiday and Brown was acting as governor, he pardoned recently paroled former death row inmate Sylvester Lee Garrison, because Brown felt Garrison never received a fair trial, with an all-white jury and judge.
 When Lamm returned, he rescinded the pardon.
 Brown found serving as lieutenant governor "very frustrating", and he did not run for re-election in 1978.
-He was replaced on Lamm's ticket by Nancy E. Dick, and the two won the election.
+He was replaced on Lamm's ticket by Nancy Dick, and the two won the election.